Hitting the road? Plan on taking freezer meals on vacation with you to save money on food costs. You’ll eat well without breaking the bank.

 Have Lasagna, Will Travel

-Freezer meals have served me not only at home, but also away.
-When we go to the grandparents, I pack several meals to share during our visit.
-Not only does it ensure food I know my kids will eat, but it also allows us to make the load a little lighter on Gramma, particularly when we arrive on a Friday night and she’s fighting traffic to get home from work.
+Freezer meals can serve you not only at home, but also away.
+When you go to the grandparents’, you can pack several meals to share during your visit.
+Not only does it ensure food you know your kids will eat, but it also allows you to make the load a little lighter on Gramma, who may not be accustomed to feeding a bunch of kids, picky or otherwise.

-It’s been so fun to spend the afternoon with Grampa, pop a lasagna and garlic bread in the oven, toss a salad, and set a nice table for her to come home to.
-Even though I’m a guest, I get to pamper my hostess at least once during our visit.
+It can be so fun to spend the afternoon with the grandparents, pop a lasagna and garlic bread in the oven, toss a salad, and set a nice table for you all to enjoy.
+Even though you’re a guest, you get to pamper your hostess at least once during your visit.

-I’ve even packed freezer meals on full vacation-vacations as well.
+You can even pack freezer meals on full vacation-vacations as well.
 A few months ago we took a trip to Mammoth.
 Since we had reserved a condo with a fully equipped kitchen, I grabbed an assortment of meals from my freezer and packed those in the cooler.